 Learn how filters work and how to filter your data on the page

 This article explains how to set component interactions to enable the content to change dynamically

 In order to learn more about the page builder and components functionalities, go to the page builder reference section in the documents.

-An introduction article to discover basic elements and features of the actions segment.
+An introduction article to discover the basic elements and features of the actions segment.

 Create an action flow in your application.